rails/rails/guides/source/association_basics.md

 ##### `association=(associate)`

 The `association=` method assigns an associated object to this object.
 Behind the scenes, this means extracting the primary key from this object and setting the associated object's foreign key to the same value.
-No modification or deletion of existing records takes place.

 ```ruby
 @supplier.account = @account